 This completes the installation.
-When your system restarts, the DB2 First Steps tool executes automatically (only after the first reboot when the installation is completed).
-Use First Steps to log on to the system and create the sample database.
-First Steps can be started at any time by double-clicking on the DB2 First Steps icon, located in the DB2 folder.
-See Chapter 12, "Getting Started with the DB2 Universal Database" on page 69 for more information.
+When your system restarts, log on with a username that belongs to the Administrators group and meets DB2's naming rules.
+The DB2 First Steps tool executes automatically (only after the first reboot when the installation is completed).
+Use First Steps to create the sample database.

+First Steps can be invoked at any time by clicking on the Start button and selecting Programs->DB2 for Windows NT->First Steps.
+See Chapter 12, "Getting Started with the DB2 Universal Database" on page 73 for more information.